radicallyopensecurity/keycloak-app-passwords/extension/README.md

 - `POST /realms/myrealm/app-passwords`: Generate a new secure app password
 - `DELETE /realms/myrealm/app-passwords`: Delete an app password
 - `POST /realms/myrealm/app-passwords/check`: Check if a password matches the value stored in the user attribute.
+- `GET /realms/myrealm/app-passwords/enabled`: Check if app passwords feature is enabled for this user.

 The [accompanying theme](../theme) allows users to manage their own app password from the `Account UI`.